 If you’re facing a sex crime charge, your future is on the line.
 A felony conviction can make life extremely difficult going forward, even if your jail time is minimal.
 A felony conviction will stay on your record, making it difficult to obtain the job of your dreams or even to obtain public benefits to help you provide for yourself.
 As the saying goes, your reputation will proceed you.

-Rely on the criminal defense team at Wruble Law LLC to protect your rights and develop a defense strategy to achieve the best possible result.
+Rely on the Indianapolis criminal defense attorney from at Wruble Law LLC to protect your rights and develop a defense strategy to achieve the best possible result.
 We will fight for your freedom at every turn.
 Reach out immediately if a sex crime charge looms.